 In accordance with Financial Reporting Standard 17 (Retirement Benefits) the Council is required to include figures in the Statement of Accounts relating to assets, liabilities, income and expenditure of the pension schemes for its employees.
 As explained in the Accounting Policies the Council participates in two formal schemes; the Local Government Superannuation Scheme (Tayside Superannuation Fund), a Defined Benefits Scheme which is administered by the City Council, and the Teachers' Scheme.
-The Scottish Teachers' Superannuation Scheme is an unfunded scheme administered nationally by the Scottish Executive.
-Guidance issued by CIPFA/LASAAC concludes that the assets and liabilities underlying the scheme are not identifiable at individual employer level on a consistent basis and, accordingly, there are no FRS17 disclosure requirements.
+The Council is not required to record information related to the Teachers' Scheme as the liability for payment of pensions rests ultimately with the Scottish Executive.
 In addition the Council has liabilities for discretionary pension payments outside the main schemes.